-Vivaldi's father, Gianbattisto, was one of the best violinists in the city and a popular performer at the concerts at San Marco.
-He taught his young son the violin and Vivaldi probably absorbed the very musical atmosphere of the city.
+Vivaldi's father, Gianbattista, was one of the best violinists in the city and a popular performer in San Marco's Basilica.
+He was the one introducing young Antonio to the violin and to the highly musical atmosphere of his native city, Venice.
 However, sons of upper-class Venetian families were often sent into the priesthood and Vivaldi was no exception.

-He became an acolyte in 1696 and became a priest in 1703 nine and a half years after he began.
-The 'red-haired priest' as he was nicknamed because of his startling red hair gave up saying Holy Mass fairly quickly after that.
-His health may have been a problem - he only went out in a gondola or a carriage because of his chest condition.
-Although Vivaldi was a devout Catholic who kept a rosary with him while he composed the young musician's heart was really in his music, which he much preferred to a career in the Church.
+He became an acolyte in 1696 and a priest in 1703, nine and a half years after he began.
+The 'red-haired priest' as he was nicknamed because of his startling red hair, gave up saying Holy Mass fairly quickly after that.
+His health may have been behind such a decision: faible and tired, Vivaldi barely managed to move around because of his chest conditions, let alone take upon the responsibilities of a parish.
+And anyway, although Vivaldi was a devout Catholic, who kept a rosary with him while he composed, his heart was really in his music, which he much preferred to a career in the Church.

-He became the maestro de' concerti of the orphanage in 1716 but Vivaldi wanted to travel and write operas.
-He began to work for the San Angelo theater in Venice as its manager.
-His first break came here with his L'estro Armonico (Opus 3) which means The Musical Inspiration, and consisted of twelve lovely concertos for the violin.
-He wrote several operas for the theater, the first of which was Ottone in Villa.
-This has an extremely complicated plot which Chia Han-Leon wrote in a review at the Internet magazine, The Flying Inkpot: 'makes Melrose Place, Dynasty and presidential internship mishaps look like elementary maths.'
+He became the maestro de' concerti of the orphanage in 1716, but this wasn't enough for Vivaldi: he wanted to travel and write operas.
+He began to work for the Sant' Angelo theater in Venice as its manager.
+His first break came here with L'Estro Armonico (Opus 3), which means musical inspiration, a series of twelve lovely concertos for violin.
+He wrote several theatre operas, the first of which was Ottone in Villa.

-Vivaldi traveled for fourteen years, and worked for such distinguished people as the governor of Mantua and even the Pope who invited the composer to play for him twice!
-The composer was also given many honorary titles.
+Vivaldi traveled for fourteen years, and worked for such distinguished people as the governor of Mantua and even the Pope, who invited the composer to play for him twice.
 He was accompanied in his travels by a singer from the orphanage called Anna Giraud, who reputedly was a better actress than a singer.
-As the composer was a priest this caused a great scandal.
-Cardinal Ruffo was especially upset by the gossip and forbade the musician to be 'artistically active' in Ferrara.
-Vivaldi was also suspected of having an affair with Anna's sister, Paulina, who moved in with him and Anna.
+As the composer was a priest, this caused a great scandal: Cardinal Ruffo was especially upset by the gossip and forbade the musician to be 'artistically active' in Ferrara.
+Vivaldi was also suspected of having an affair with Anna's sister, Paolina, who moved in with him and Anna.

 Unfortunately the great composer died poor - his fame had waned in Italy and he led a profligate lifestyle.
-Like many artists, his wonderful music was rediscovered after his death.
+As it happens for many artists, his wonderful music was rediscovered only after his death.